JuliaZozulia/Predicting_utilitiy_cost/README.md

 # Business applications of energy consumption predictions
 ## To estimate savings for consumer:
+Let’s imagine you are a homeowner trying to minimize your utility cost.
+Everyone knows that, for example, if you insulate your home well, your energy consumption will go down.
+But by how much?
+How much will I save per year?
+Is it worth the investment?
+What will allow to save more: installing new windows or changing heating equipment?

+The developed model allows us to estimate how much more/less will a household consume under new parameters.
+To estimate potential saving we need to use the model to predict current consumption with existing parameters.
+After that, we can change one or more characteristics and run prediction again, under new parameters, simulating updated state of the household.

 Let’s consider an example household:
 ### One-story single-family detached house, 2553 sq ft, located in an urban area in Cold/Very Cold climate zone.